 The Organization for Economic Cooperation and Development (OECD) is an organization of industrialized countries responsible for creating a model tax treaty known as the Model Tax Convention.
 Since 2006, NAREIT and its foreign partners in the Real Estate Equity Securitization Alliance (REESA) have worked collaboratively with the OECD on REIT-related provisions in the treaty.

 As the market for real estate investment trusts continues to grow, it is critical that individuals have access to accurate and impartial data to make informed investment decisions.
-One important non-GAAP measure is NAREIT Funds from Operations (FFO), which is used by REITs to measure operating performance.
-NAREIT FFO is generally calculated by adding depreciation and amortization related to real estate to GAAP net income.
+One important non-GAAP measure is NAREIT Funds from Operations (FFO), which is used by REITs to as a supplemental measure of operating performance.
+NAREIT FFO is generally calculated by adding depreciation and amortization related to real estate to GAAP net income and subtracting gains and losses from real estate sales.
 FFO is not intended to be used as a measure of the cash generated by a REIT nor of its dividend paying capacity.
-NAREIT feels that statements of cash flows provided for by GAAP financial statements are adequate for analysts to assess the cash generated and used by REITs.
+NAREIT believes that statements of cash flows provided for by GAAP financial statements are adequate for analysts to assess the cash generated and used by REITs.
 NAREIT is committed to increasing the use of NAREIT-defined FFO and improving the understandability and uniformity of FFO estimates.
 In recent years, NAREIT has urged member companies that provide FFO guidance related to a company-defined version of FFO to provide guidance on NAREIT-defined FFO as well.

 Investment Company Act of 1940